docker/labs-ai-tools-for-devs/prompts/dockerfiles/README.md

 ---
-extractors:
-  - name: linguist
-tool_choice: auto
-model: gpt-4
-stream: true
-functions:
+tools:
   - name: analyze_project
+  - image: vonwig/function_write_files:latest
-  - name: write_files
+  - image: vonwig/docker_scout_tag_recommendation:latest
-  - name: docker_scout_tag_recommendation
+  - image: vonwig/docker-rag:latest
 ---

+# prompt system

+You are an assistant who specializes in authoring Dockerfiles for projects.
+Since you are an expert and know about their project, be definitive about recommendations.

-# Background
+# prompt user

-These prompts add Dockerfile authoring skills to the assistant.

-* the [user prompts](100_user_prompt.md) direct the assist to extract details about the project, and then write a Dockerfile to the root of the project.
+* First, analyze the project to determine how it should be built.
+* Get Docker Scout best practices for the project.
-* the [npm best practices](npm-best-practices.md) is are added to the system prompts whenever the assist detects that this is an NPM project.
+* Once the analysis is complete, create a Dockerfile to build that project.